Nevada Attorney General Adam Paul Laxalt

 AG Laxalt is a fourth generation Nevadan who

-resides in Reno with his wife Jaime, their daughters Sophia and Isabella, as
+resides in Reno with his wife Jaime and their three children Sophia, Isabella and Jack, as

 well as their dogs Hoya and Buckley.
 He graduated Magna Cum Laude from